SAFE-MCP Gets $12.5M. Here Is How ATR Fits Into the Stack.

 Six tech giants funded SAFE-MCP to secure AI agent tool calls.
-We have been building that exact solution.
-Here is what this means for PanGuard and ATR.
+ATR provides the detection layer that makes standards enforceable.
+Here is how they fit together.

 The Biggest AI Security News of 2026